LYMPHANGIECTASIA: AN IMPORTANT CAUSE OF INTESTINAL PROTEIN LOSS

 WHAT IS INTESTINAL LYMPHANGIECTASIA?

 Lymph is a fluid that circulates through the body similar to the way blood does; though blood is pumped actively through the body by the heart while lymph is pumped passively via the normal muscle activity of the body.
-Lymph consists of cells called “lymphocytes,” which are cells of the immune system.
-Lymph also consists of fluid which collects from the tissues and shunts into actual vessels similar to veins.
+Lymph consists of cells called “lymphocytes,” which are cells of the immune system as well as the fluid which collects from the tissues and shunts into lymphatic vessels which are similar to veins.

 The word “lymphangiectasia” means “dilated lymph vessels.”
 In the intestinal tract, lymphangiectasia is usually caused by some kind of inflammation which puts back pressure on the lymph vessels leading them to dilate.
 Lymph flow may be blocked by the inflammatory events in the intestine or local structures.